Tihlo: Overview

 The barley grain is completely dehulled and milled.
 Tihlo is made using moistened roasted barley flour that is kneaded to a uniform consistency.
 The dough is then broken into small balls and laid out around a bowl of spicy meat stew.
-A two-pronged wooden fork is used to spear the ball and dip it into the stew.
+A two-pronged wooden fork known as a shint’ar (Tigrinya: ሽንጣር) is used to spear the ball and dip it into the stew.

 Tihlo is commonly served on cultural holidays.